atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 </Objs>
 ```

 Hey, I know the type `PSCredential`!
-As the name of the file suggests, this probably contains credentials, and judging by its contents, they belong to the user `tom`.
+As the name of the file suggests, it probably contains credentials, and judging by its contents, they belong to the user `tom`.
 That's great!
-It is only a matter of researching what type of file is this and how to obtain the plain-text password from it.
+It's only a matter of researching what type of file is this and how to obtain the plain-text password from it.
 After googling a little, [two][1] StackOverflow [answers][2] help me understand that this file is the XML representation of a serialized Powershell object, more specifically a `PSCredential` one.
 And that the Powershell command `Import-Clixml` can help us undoing the process:

 ```
 > powershell (Import-Clixml cred.xml).GetNetworkCredential().Password